-SIDNEY RAABE is undergraduate music student studying composition at Kent State University.
-He currently studies composition with Dr. Adam Roberts, and he has also studied composition under the guidance of Dr. Frank Wiley; piano with Dr. Jerry Wong, Nancy Bachus, and Dr. Brenda Wristen; and trombone with David Mitchell and Ray Harcar.
+SIDNEY RAABE graduated from Kent State in May 2020 with a Bachelor's of Music and a Composition/Theory concentration.
+He studied composition with Dr. Adam Roberts and had also studied composition under the guidance of Dr. Frank Wiley; piano with Dr. Jerry Wong, Nancy Bachus, and Dr. Brenda Wristen; and trombone with David Mitchell and Ray Harcar.

 Sidney was born in 1998 and began playing piano at age 5.
 He began composing when he was 12 years old and entered multiple competitions until he graduated from high school.
 Most notably, he was a Northeast States Division finalist in 2011 and National finalist in the 2012 MTNA Student Composition Competitions.
 The National Federation of Music Clubs awarded his compositions with superior ratings from 2011 to 2015.
 He was awarded 1st place in his age group each year by Akron Children’s Concert Society and was presented the R. Gillman award in 2014.